avmon/avmon_proj/README.md

 Installation:
 1-	First, download the simple version of CARLA (Carla.zip) from (https://drive.google.com/file/d/1wFMEsE_L1jIvxyGUc071EQIOHIK1rrjt/view?usp=sharing).
+<ins>Note that this version is for testing purpose only.
+We used the full version of Carla for large scale training and testing.</ins>

 2-	Then you can unzip it.
 Note: You can use any version of CARLA if you are familiar with it.